mikejseay/portfolio-minimal/content/articles/db-detective-discogs/index.md

 Finding the releases in each format that have the highest quantity mainly captures large compilations of an artist's work.
 Here, we find several impressive releases.
 For example, the largest CD release is a 330-CD compilation of recordings of orchestras conducted by Herbert von Karajan, an Austrian man who was one of the most prolific but controversial conductors of the 20th century.
 The largest vinyl release was a 112-disc set of Beethoven.
 The Russian DJ Greidor apparently released an 85-cassette compilation of hard techno, and the Hungarian musician Necrotik Fissure made an 80-CDr compilation of harsh noise.

 First place, however, goes to Default-artist, whose digital release titled _Defaultest 93_ is an archive that when fully extracted would result in about 10188 audio files.
 If you made a replica of the universe for each atom in the universe, they still wouldn't contain as many atoms as this release contains audio files.
 In other words, it's basically zip bomb.
 Needless to say, you can't unzip this, and if you tried, you might mess up your computer.

+##Chapter 6: Conclusion

+And there you have it.
+I hope you enjoyed this whirlwind tour through the world of Discogs.
+I certainly did, and I learned a lot along the way.
+The code I used to perform this analysis can be found in my fork of [`discogs-xml2db`](https://github.com/mikejseay/discogs-xml2db).
+It contains my improvements and fixes to the database import process, Python code for building a network representation of musical styles, and the final JSON files containing node and edge info.

+As the kids say, "Thanks for coming to my TED talk."